Savant-sys/The-Recipe-Application/README.md

 https://www.themealdb.com/

+# Installation
+Simply run the application by executing recipe.py on cmd after installaton.

 **Requirements**
 * Create a console application.
 * Display an Application Title and the Menu Options that the user can refer to when